Differential syntactic and semantic encoding in LLMs: Introduction

 \subsection{Related work}

 Recent work has found representations in the deeper layers of LLMs to align across models and related stimuli, suggesting that deep layers are performing some kind of shared processing, presumably abstract and linguistic in nature \citep[e.g.,][]{antonello2024evidence,platonic,peng-sogaard-2024-concept,acevedo2025,gramm-concepts,Cheng:etal:2025,Lee:etal:2025,anthropic, Wolfram:Schein:2025}.
 However, \textit{what kind} of linguistic processing this is remains an open question.
-Concurrent literature has used various ``probes'' to check where LLM inner representations process various kinds of linguistic information \citep[e.g.,][]{structural_probe,Jawahar:etal:2019,Tenney:etal:2019,Niu:etal:2022,He:etal:2024,polar-syntax,Li:Subramani:2025,simon2025probing}.
+Concurrent literature has used various ``probes'' to check where LLM inner representations process information related to syntax, semantics and other linguistic levels \citep[e.g.,][]{structural_probe,Jawahar:etal:2019,Tenney:etal:2019,Niu:etal:2022,He:etal:2024,polar-syntax,Li:Subramani:2025,simon2025probing}.
 The emergent consensus is that LLMs reproduce a classic linguistic pipeline in which the deep layers perform syntactic analysis followed by semantic processing, a result we partially confirm here using our complementary geometric methods to probe syntactic and semantic information.
+More generally, \citet{MAHOWALD2024517} differentiate formal linguistic competence from more functional aspects of language use both in LLMs and brains.

 A different research line has investigated the extent to which LLMs encode information with simple linear encoding schemes \citep[e.g.,][]{linear-reps,Hernandez:etal:2024,linear_rep_hyp,Korchinski:etal:2025,linear_rep_hyp_cat}.
 Like us, \citet{disentangling-syn-sem} use the average of GPT2 sentence representations with the same syntactic structure as a proxy for the syntactic information contained in them.
 They use this representation to try to disentangle brain responses to syntax and semantics in a LLM-to-brain encoding setup.